anthony-blynk/esp32-idf-blynk/README.md

-# IDF Blink with Blynk Example
+# How to use Blynk.Edgent with the ESP32 IDF Framework

 This is the ESP IDF Blink example with the Blynk.Edgent library added to it so that it supports Wifi provisioning and OTA updates from Blynk.